shadow-crafter/pomodoro-app/README.md

 - Now install the dependencies by running `pip install -r requirements.txt`
 - Finally to create the .exe, run `pip install pyinstaller`, then `pyinstaller --onefile --windowed --icon imgs/tomato.ico main.py`

+If this command does not work, you may need to specify imports.
+Use this command instead:
+`pyinstaller --onefile --windowed --icon imgs/tomato.ico --paths src --hidden-import=desktop_notifier --hidden-import=desktop_notifier.resources --hidden-import=playsound  main.py`

+After, copy the imgs/ and sounds/ directory into dist.
+You may also need to include the default config.ini file.

 ### From Release

 TBA